 Polyurethane varnish for wood can be used on doors, window frames, floors and other joinery structures.
 Providing a tough finish, they are great for protecting wood against abrasive scuffs, knocks and scratches.
 So, if you are looking for more a durable and protective wood finish than wood oils offer, for bare woods or previously stained/varnished surfaces, Rawlins Paints have a great selection of polyurethane varnishes from Blackfriar, Coo-Var, Jotun and Mathys.
+Rawlins Paints now stock newer, advanced, next-generation wood products from Rubio Monocoat that are much more user-friendly and combine the advantages of oils, waxes, and varnishes in one tin.
+More on these further below.

 Don’t forget that Rawlins Paints also stock a wide range of fire retardant varnishes for wood, should you require improved fire protection at your work premises or commercial/private property.
 These coatings will maintain the look of timber surfaces, whilst providing up-to 60 minutes’ fire resistance.